All Collections

 3. Memory usage at that moment

-4. The exact process that caused the limit to be met
+4. The exact process that caused the limit to be reached

 Most Common Cases for Hitting Limits

-This process is related to the File Manager, where operations like archiving can cause it to slow down.
-If you are experiencing any issues with the File Manager, you can try performing actions using an FTP client instead.
-Another option is to stop the processes by clicking on the banner at the bottom of the Resource Usage section on our panel:
+This process is related to the file manager, where operations like archiving can cause it to slow down.
+If you are experiencing any issues with the file manager, try using your FTP client instead.
+Another option is to stop processes by clicking on Stop running processes at the bottom of the Resources Usage page:

 lsphp

-lsphp (Litespeed PHP) is the process responsible for dealing with all of the PHP files required to serve the content to your website visitors.
+lsphp (stands for Litespeed PHP) is the process responsible for dealing with all the PHP files required to serve the content to your website visitors.
 When this process hits limits, it can appear either by itself or in relation to a specific file:

-• wp-cron.php – this process is executed on every page load, as WordPress checks if certain actions need to be run.
-A better approach is disabling wp-cron and using the Cronjobs function on hPanel
+• wp-cron.php – this process is executed on every page load, as WordPress checks if certain actions need to be run; a better approach is disabling the wp-cron and using the Cron Jobs feature

 • High CPU and memory usage with few processes – this usually indicates the need to optimize your website, as only a few visitors are generating excessive CPU usage